 DISCLAIMER:

-This article is intended for general informational purposes only and does not address individual circumstances.
-It is not a substitute for professional advice or help and should not be relied on for decision-making.
-Any action you take upon the information presented in this article is strictly at your own risk and responsibility!
+This article is intended for general informational purposes only and does not serve to address individual circumstances.
+It is not a substitute for professional advice or help and should not be relied on for making any kind of decision-making.
+Any action taken as a direct or indirect result of the information in this article is entirely at your own risk and is your sole responsibility.

 SOURCES: